-For many years, the only option was mammograms that record images of the breast on film.
-Now, digital mammograms are available.
-Digital mammograms store and analyze the information using a computer.
+For many years, the images were recorded on film.
+But now digital mammograms can store and analyze the information using a computer.

-In a digital mammogram, X-rays are still used.
-But they are turned into electric signals that can then be stored in a computer.
-This is similar to the way digital cameras take and store pictures.
+Film mammograms are saved on hard files.
+With the digital kind, the X-rays are turned into electric signals that can be stored in a computer.
+It’s similar to the way digital cameras take and store pictures.

-A study published in the New England Journal of Medicine compared digital mammograms to film mammograms.
-The study involved 49,000 women in North America with no known signs of breast cancer.
-The women were screened using both digital and film mammograms at the beginning of the study and again one year later.
+A study published in the New England Journal of Medicine looked at 49,000 women with no known signs of breast cancer, and it compared digital mammograms to film mammograms.
+The women were screened using both types of tests.
 Breast cancer was found in 335 of the women.
-The researchers determined that digital mammograms were superior to film mammograms for three groups:
+The researchers determined that digital mammograms did a better job with detection for three groups of women:

 If you fall into one of these groups, talk with your doctor about having a digital mammogram.